 The low budget indie film The Dempsey Sisters has come to DVD with a story of getting one’s life on track and bonding for friendship.
 The film gets very predictable after the first ten minutes and then settles down for an average bit of fun and entertainment.
 It would have been a lot better if more songs were used in the production, especially with this exceptional cast noted for their musical talent.
 Read more

 Robbing a bank can be a disaster for everyone concerned and that’s what the film Checkmate’s story really has to say.
 Not well-acted and loosely directed, the story actually needs explaining if you want to know what the script writer intended.
 For entertainment purposes it’s easier to just go with the film as a robbery gone badly.
 Now on DVD it may be more of a Redbox rental than something you want to own.

 Just released, the movie A Walk in the Woods showcases the fine acting of Robert Redford and Nick Nolte.
 Providing a lot of laughs mixed with drama the “never-ending” journey of their characters make for good entertainment.
 The film reminds me of The Bucket List, with good measure of last year’s Wild and even a little of Grumpy Old Men.
 While the story’s a bit wacky, it’s very amusing to see the two consummate actors up on the big screen in a comedy together.
 Read more

-Fall releases are hot on Blu-ray and DVD.
+Check out the Fall video releases will big studios set to deliver some their hottest on Blu-ray and DVD.
 Most of the films may also be out there on VOD.
-The genre’s are work on crime to comedy and include some long awaited theatrical hits.
+The genre’s range from crime to comedy and include some long awaited theatrical hits.
 We will be reviewing select titles so check back to get opinions from our writing staff.
 You might also discover a gem that you didn’t know existed or a hilarious comedy to brighten your day.
 Whether you’re on the lookout for horror, action-adventure, drama, comedy, crime or lifestyles— the list below has a lot to offer.
 Read more